Healthcare

 • Audit trails for all PHI access

-Right to Access Software must provide mechanisms for patients to access their own health information, including:
+Software must provide mechanisms for patients to access their own health information, including:

 • Patient portals with secure authentication